pi-lar/neuropil/doc/source/tutorial.rst

 -----------------------------

 The examples given above only exchange a simple string as the payload.
 But the neuropil message format actually is composed of a json structure.
-The binary serialization protocol is usin the `msgpack`_ protocol, data types are statically typed.
+The binary serialization protocol is using the `msgpack`_ protocol, data types are statically typed.

 This allows you to send a message with a nested tree structure.
 There is no technical limit to the nesting depth, but